chrisvugrinec/pod-identity-demo/README.md

 ![Image of pod ID](https://raw.githubusercontent.com/chrisvugrinec/pod-identity-demo/master/images/pod-id.png)

-1. The pod like to access a resource
+1. The pod likes to access an Azure resource
-2. The request is intercepted by the NMI which retrieved the assigned ID by querying the MIC
+2. The request is intercepted by the NMI which retrieves the assigned ID by querying the MIC using the pod ID
-3. If the is an AzureIdentityBinding by using the assigned ID we can proceed
+3. If there is an AzureIdentityBinding which uses the retrieved assigned ID we can proceed
 4. NMI tries to get a valid token from AAD using the ADAL framework
 5. The token is presented to the POD.app
 6. The token is presented to the POD/app
-7. With this token, the POD can now try to access the requested service (for eg Keyvault)...The service needs to be configured in such a way that found (managed) ID is able to access the service
+7. With this token, the POD can now try to access the requested service (for eg Keyvault)...The service needs to be configured so that the found (managed) ID is able to access the service.

 ## Cookbook